Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 - Displayed SQL query results via formatted console output
 - Applied control flow (while, for loops to execute program repeatedly)
 - Used backend logic by implementing Flask routing, templates rendering
-- Applied HTTP methods such as GET, POST that lets client to retrieve data from server and send it to the server to proceed the info
+- Applied HTTP methods such as GET, POST that lets client retrieve data from server and send it to server by proceeding the info
 - Managed secure user login credentials by implementing password hashing with Werkzeug
 - Developed simple webpage layout with HTML
 - Designed responsive design-based task management app UI created with CSS